tysonjens/Notes/README.md

 #### AWS

 * S3 bucket - storage - can access with a url
+  * Don't immediately have access to AML, that needs to be granted through a policy
 * EC2 - elastic cloud computing
+* IAM - Identity Access and Management User
+  * Admin - full access
+  * ML_User - s3, ml

 #### Benefits of Cloud Computing